MikeTam1021/friendly-101/docs/django.rst

 You have your text editor, compiler, Bash profile, package manager, programming language, and database.
 It's time to install Django!

 Let's find a suitable place for your Django project code.
 I prefer to save my websites to the ``Sites`` folder.
 The ``Sites`` folder used to be in your OS X home folder, but Apple removed it several versions ago.
 Let's put it back and change into it now.
+If it already exists, this command won't overwrite it.

 .. code-block:: bash